-At a stated term of the United States Court of Appeals for the Second Circuit, held at the Thurgood Marshall United States Courthouse, 40 Foley Square, in the City of New York, on the 27th day of February, two thousand seventeen.
+At a stated term of the United States Court of Appeals for the Second Circuit, held on

-3 3 ,
+at the Thurgood Marshall United States Courthon the 27 th day of February, two thousand sevented ouse, 40 Foley Square, in the City of New York, on.

 Present:

 JOHN M. WALKER, JR.,

 DEBRA ANN LIVINGSTON,

 Circuit Judges,

 VINCENT L. BRICCETTI,

 District Judge.

 MERRILL LYNCH, PIERCE, FENNER & SMITH

 INCORPORATED A/K/A BANC OF AMERICA

 SECURITIES, LLC,

 Plaintiff-Appellee,

-1 tuning 12ppenees,

 v.
 16-843-cv

 MARC A. OLIVER,

 Defendant-Appellant.

-For Plaintiff-Appellee: Joseph C. O'Keefe, Pinchos N. Goldberg,

-Proskauer Rose LLP, Newark, New Jersey
+For Plaintiff-Appellee: Joseph C. O'Keefe, Pinchos N. Goldberg, Proskauer Rose LLP, Newark, New Jersey

-For Defendant-Appellant: Marc A. Oliver, pro se, Los Angeles,
+For Defendant-Appellant: Marc A. Oliver, pro se, Los Angeles, California

-1 of Dorondant Appending California

-Carrottila

-\ Judge Vincent L. Briccetti, of the United States District Court for the Southern District of New York, sitting by designation.
+^{} Judge Vincent L. Briccetti, of the United States District Court for the Southern District of New York, sitting by designation.